1:00 pm Spark: The Universe in Us

 Reserve your seat

-Local families are welcome to register for the Small Explorers program, taking place in the Discovery Den on the second Saturday of the month.
+Local families are welcome to register for the Small Explorers program, taking place in the Discovery Den on the second Saturday of the month, October through June.
 This playgroup is an opportunity for you to explore the Museum with your child and connect with other families for support.
 Families are encouraged to sign up for a full year of sessions to build knowledge, skills and relationships.
 The program is 45 minutes long and begins promptly.
 Sessions take place in-person at 9:45, 11:00 and 12:15 PM in the Discovery Den, The program is FREE, but space is limited; advance registration is required.
 Contact Susan.Kozak-Buckley@sos.nj.gov to learn more and register.

 Small Explorers is supported by a grant from PNC Grow Up Great.